 The color of rose gold can vary depending on how much copper is used.
 The rose color can be lightened somewhat by adding silver, which can help to emphasize the eye-catching yet subtle red shade of the gold.

-You may find that the striking color and character of the rose gold wedding ring is exactly the sort of quality you’ve been looking for in this very special piece of jewelry.
+You may find that the striking color and character of the rose gold wedding ring is exactly the sort of quality you’ve been looking for in this very special piece of diamond jewelry you buy.
 So when you’re out shopping for a ring, keep in mind that rose gold may be the perfect non-traditional choice for your wedding band.